-The Management Board and the Supervisory Board of HSH Nordbank declare that since publishing their last Declaration of Conformity on 9 June 2016, HSH Nordbank has conformed to the recommendations of the German Corporate Governance Code in the version dated 5 May 2015 respectively in every respect save for the exceptions stated below.
-Until the date on which the next Declaration of Conformity is published, HSH Nordbank will be conforming to all the recommendations of the Code in the version dated 5 May 2015 save for the exceptions stated below.
+The Management Board and Supervisory Board of HSH Nordbank declare that, since publishing their last Declaration of Conformity on 16 February 2017, HSH Nordbank has complied with the recommendations of the German Corporate Governance Code as amended on 7 February 2017 in every respect with the exception of the points mentioned below.
+Until the next Declaration of Conformity is submitted, HSH Nordbank will comply with the recommendations of the Code as amended on 7 February 2017 with the exception of the points mentioned

 A defined contribution plan is in place for the Management Board members of HSH Nordbank that does not aim at a certain level of provision.

-In accordance with Section 4.2.4, the total compensation of each one of the members of the Management Board is to be disclosed by name, divided into fixed and variable compensation components.
+Pursuant to Section 4.2.4 the total remuneration of each one of the members of the Management Board is to be disclosed by name, divided into fixed and variable remuneration components.

-This is not a GCGC recommendation, but rather a mandatory statutory provision for listed companies, because the German Commercial Code (HGB) sets out a mandatory disclosure requirement for listed companies.
-As an unlisted company, however, HSH Nordbank is not subject to this obligation in principle.
-Furthermore, the parameters of Management Board remuneration have already been made sufficiently public in line with the requirements set out by the European Commission – set upper threshold for basic salary, no variable remuneration.
+This is not a GCGC recommendation, but a mandatory statutory provision for listed companies, as the German Commercial Code (HGB) stipulates a mandatory disclosure requirement for listed companies.
+However, as an unlisted company, HSH Nordbank is in principle not subject to this obligation.
+Furthermore, the parameters of the Management Board remuneration – fixed upper limit, no variable remuneration – have already been made sufficiently public in line with the requirements set out in the „Obligations of HSH“ appendix to the guarantee agreement.

-As HSH Nordbank does not disclose the Management Board remuneration paid to individual members, this information is not published either.
-(See also Section 4.2.4)
+As HSH Nordbank does not disclose the Management Board remuneration paid to individual members, this information is also not published. (see also Section 4.2.4)

-In accordance with Section 22.214.171.124, the Supervisory Board is to specify concrete objectives regarding its composition, including a limit of length of membership to be specified for the Supervisory Board.
+Pursuant to Section 5.4.1 (2) the Supervisory Board is to specify concrete objectives regarding its composition, including a limit to be set for the length of service served on the Supervisory Board.

-The Supervisory Board has decided not to set a limit of length of membership for the Supervisory Board, as the optimum length of membership is difficult to define and, given the Bank’s current situation, the aim is to retain the existing expertise within the Supervisory Board.
+The Supervisory Board decided not to set a limit for the length of service served on the Supervisory Board, as the optimum length of service is difficult to define and, given the Bank’s current situation, the aim is to retain the existing expertise within the Supervisory Board.

-According to Sentence 4 of Section 7.1.2, the consolidated financial statements shall be publicly accessible within 90 days of the end of the financial year and interim reports shall be publicly accessible within 45 days of the end of the reporting period.
+Pursuant to Section 7.1.2 sentence 4 the consolidated financial statements shall be publicly accessible within 90 days of the end of the financial year and interim reports within 45 days of the end of the reporting period.